pauldmnn/budget-tracker-project/README.md

 ![Responsive view of Budget tracker](testing/devices.png)

 ## How the app works
-The user will input their origial budget and then they will be ascked to select one of four choices (1/2/3/4/5)
+The user will input their original budget and then they will be asked to select one of four choices (1/2/3/4/5)

-The first choice is for ther user to add spending description once that is entered the the app will ask the user to enter the amount spent.
+The first choice is for the user to add spending description once that is entered the the app will ask the user to enter the amount spent.

 The second choice is for the user to check the budget balance and what were the spendings and amount spent.

-Choice three is for the user to add more amout to the original budget
+Choice three is for the user to add more amount to the original budget

 Choice four resets the budget and spendings to zero so the user can add a new budget and spendings

 Choice five is for the user to exit the app.
 When the user exits the app a goodbye message will be printed on the console

 ## Features
 - User inputs their budget.